open-telemetry/oteps/text/experimental/notes/balancers-and-limiters.md

 If there are use cases where "10:1 frequency => 2:1 throughput" is not quite right—say, more than 2x as much data should be collected for the higher-frequency traces—then we could define a parameter: the ***doubling factor*** $D \geq 2$, such that:

 - $D$ is the base of the logarithm in $C$'s definition.
-- Note that when $D = \infin$, $C = 1$, meaning all classes of traces are collected with the same throughput.
+- Note that when $D = \infty$, $C = 1$, meaning all classes of traces are collected with the same throughput.
 This produces a sample with maximum diversity, which can be good or bad depending on one's goals.
 - Its meaning is described by the statements:
   - Given traces with frequencies $f_a$ and $f_b = D \times f_a$, trace B is $D/2$ times less likely to be included in the sample than trace A.
   - (If doing stratum-based scoring as described above) Given a stratum B with $D$ times as much volume as stratum A, twice as much "B" data will be collected as "A" data.